timmcginley/41936/Assignments/A.md

 ## A7 BIM Model

-* A simple BIM model with ifcGrid lines (PM/ICT responsible and to cooridinate)
+* A simple BIM model with ifcGrid lines (PM/ICT responsible and to coordinate)
-* Ensure all team members have set up necessary softwares and as in the beginning of the stage you will need to set up a central model.
-Hence the need for the simple bim model now.
+* Ensure all team members have set up necessary software and as in the beginning of the stage you will need to set up a central model.
+Hence the need for the simple BIM model now.
 See [Revit Collaboration](/Workflows/Revit.md) if you choose to use Revit as your modelling software.

 ## A8 IDS for consultant BIM (Optional)
-Produce an IDS for each consultant to help them check their models. structure the requirements so that they are in project order.
+Produce an IDS for each consultant to help them check their models.
+Structure the requirements so that they are in project order.
 <hr>